 The reading stops.
 There is silence, and then there is long applause.
 Later there will be an old-fashioned ham and baked bean supper that has to be moved (on next to no notice) to the Legion Hall because so many more than expected will be there.
 We make our way down the aisle.
 At the back there are portraits of all the ministers since Saint James was founded and Presbyterian – an early one is just a blank frame, since no picture could be located, but Dr. Gillespie is there, round-faced, and somehow slightly sanctimonious or sinister without his black straw sailor.
 “That was good, eh?” says a woman in a lime green jacket with its collar upturned.
 We head outside.

-Words In Air: The Complete Correspondence
+Editor of Words In Air: The Complete Correspondence

 between Elizabeth Bishop and Robert Lowell